autorope/donkeycar/README.md

 # The Donkey
-A small utilitarian self driving vehicle.
+A small DIY self driving vehicle made from an RC Car and Raspbery Pi.

 * Project goal: The the sidewalk self driving vehicle (auto).

 ### Build your own.
-Here are [instructions](get_started.md) and part lists to build your own car.
+Here are [instructions](docs/get_started.md) and part lists to build your own car.

 ## How to use.